anubra266/choc-autocomplete/example/API.md

 ## AutoCompleteInput

-- onChange &mdash; in Controlled formit's a function that returns, the event and the value - required(no)
+- onChange &mdash; in Controlled form it's a function that returns, the event and the value - required(no)
+- value &mdash; set Input's value in controlled form

 ## AutoCompleteGroup

 - showDivider &mdash; if divider should be shown
 - dividerColor &mdash; color for divider
+- titleStyles &mdash; Styles for group title- extends TextProps

 ## AutoCompleteItem